Launching soon. Founders pricing locked in.

 First 1,000 buyers get Qwentin for $49.
 After that, the price moves to $79.
 No subscription, ever.

-Try it before you pay.
+Try Qwentin free for two weeks the moment it ships.
 Lifetime v1.x updates included.

 Bring your OpenRouter account.
 Pay-as-you-go for the model calls themselves, no subscription, and a few dollars of credit goes a long way.
 Free tiers aren't supported, because their rate limits break autonomous multi-step runs.